openhab/openhab-docs/tutorials/getting_started/rules_blockly.md

 It even allows you to learn how write your own JavaScript by looking at the code that Blockly generates in the background and this code could be even copy and pasted into a pure ECMAScript rule as a starting point.
 If you have been around kids you may be familiar with [Scratch](https://scratch.mit.edu/).
 Blockly is a similar environment customized for writing openHAB scripts.

+For those who do better with video, there are a few videos introducing Blockly on the openHAB [Youtube feed]({{base}}/configuration/blockly/index.html#blockly-youtube-tutorials)

 A typical Blockly script might look something like this: